Moving to Philippines

 When we asked expats and global nomads about the quality of medical care in Philippines, they replied:

 "Healthcare services in the Philippines are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all citizens and legal residents.
 The quality of public healthcare varies depending on the region, but generally it is considered to be of a lower standard than private healthcare.
 Foreign residents are able to access the public healthcare system, but they may need to pay for some services.
 Expats in the Philippines typically use private healthcare services, as they are more reliable and of a higher quality.
-However, some expats may choose to use the public healthcare system if they are unable to afford private healthcare," wrote one expat living in Philippines.
+However, some expats may choose to use the public healthcare system if they are unable to afford private healthcare," said one expat living in Philippines.

 What are medical services in Philippines like?